JDSRAO/TaskManager/README.md

 # Task Manager
-Task manager meets all your requirements of managing task and captures the actual time spent on each task
+Ever wondered how much time does your task takes but never quite got a solution?
+Well your search ends here, task manager meets all your requirements of managing tasks and captures the actual time spent on each task and provides desktop notifications appropriately.

-Features:
+### Features:
 - Add task
 - Edit/Update task
 - Delete task